Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution

-We construct the new moduli space $\M_{k,l+1}(M,A)$ for a stable domain having at least one interior marked point $z_0$, that is $k+l>0$.
+We construct the new moduli space $\M_{k,l+1}(M,A)$ in the case when the domains have at least one interior marked point $z_0$; the latter is signified by the notation $l\!+\!1$.
 We introduce \textsf{decorations} of $\pm$ on the interior marked points and construct the new moduli space using the moduli spaces of \textsf{decorated} disk maps in a class $b$ which doubles to $A$ via (\ref{eq_dmap}); see Section \ref{sec:constr}.
 The decorations are used to give a 1-1 correspondence between decorated marked disks and marked real spheres.
 The first interior marked point $z_0$ has a special role and is always decorated with a $+$.
 We use this point to determine an order on the boundary strata comprised of two bubbles and define an involution $g$ on this boundary using the anti-symplectic involution $\tau$.
 The new moduli space $\M_{k,l+1}(M,A)$ is obtained by identifying the boundaries of the decorated moduli spaces via~$g$.
 If $k=0$, we take the class $A\in \H_2(M)$ in the restricted set

-in order to avoid the boundary strata on which $g$ is not defined.
+in order to prevent sphere-bubbling in codimension 1, on which $g$ is not defined.
 For example, all odd-degree classes in $\CP^n$ belong to $\mathcal{A}$.
-The restriction on the class~$A$ is removed in \cite{Teh} by also considering real maps with non-standard involution on~$\CP^1$.
+The restriction on the class~$A$ is removed in \cite{Teh} by also considering real maps with non-standard involution on the domain~$\CP^1$.

 \begin{thm} Suppose $M$ is a symplectic manifold with an anti-symplectic involution~$\tau$, $A\in\H_2(M)$, and $k,l\in \Z^{\geq 0}$ with $k+l>0$. \begin{enumerate}[label=(\arabic*), leftmargin=*] \item The evaluation maps